azamaulanaaa/selfhost/README.md

 # SELFHOST

-This repository contains the Docker Compose configuration and environment variable templates for a suite of self-hosted services, including:

-- TinyAuth: A lightweight authentication service.
+This repository provides a streamlined Docker Compose setup for easily deploying and managing a collection of essential self-hosted services.
+With this configuration, you can quickly get your personal cloud infrastructure up and running, securely exposed to the internet via Cloudflare Tunnel.

+## Services

+This suite includes the following services, designed to work together for a robust self-hosting experience:

+- **Authelia**: An open-source authentication and authorization server that provides a single sign-on (SSO) portal and two-factor authentication (2FA) for your applications.
-- TinyProxy: A simple HTTP/HTTPS proxy.
+- **TinyProxy**: A simple HTTP/HTTPS proxy for basic network forwarding.
-- Cloudflared: Connects your services to Cloudflare Tunnel for secure, public access.
+- **Cloudflared**: Establishes a secure, outbound-only connection to Cloudflare's network, allowing you to expose your local services to the internet without opening inbound firewall ports.
-- Nginx: A reverse proxy to route traffic to your services.
+- **Nginx**: A high-performance web server and reverse proxy, used here to route incoming traffic to the correct internal services.
-- Backrest: A flexible backup solution.
+- **Backrest**: A flexible and powerful backup solution to ensure the safety of your data.
-- DUFS (Dockerized Upload File Server): A simple file server for uploads and downloads.
+- **DUFS**: A straightforward file server for convenient uploading and downloading of files.
-- Aria2: A versatile command-line download manager with a web UI (AriaNg).
+- **Aria2**: A versatile command-line download manager, integrated with AriaNg for a user-friendly web UI.

 ## Prerequisites